sangelici/tictactoe-client/README.md

 # Tic-Tac-Toe: Description

+This is a single page application for the well loved classic game: Tic-Tac-Toe.
+The user can sign up and sign in with their email and password and start a game.
+Each piece is placed manually into the board and placing three in a row will signal a win, or if the board if filled with without a match, the game will declare a tie!
+As a user plays games, the background API will log the completed games and the user can see the total in the game history.
+The application was to be completed within a 4 day period (with a weekend squeezed in!) without any user facing bugs and responsive game play.

-A good majority of people know the game of Tic-Tac-Toe, it's a well loved classic.
+A good majority of people know the game of Tic-Tac-Toe, it's a well loved classic!
 I have built an application which allows the user to play as many games as they like!
 This is my first project within the General Assembly Software Engineering Immersive course.

 # Link to live game!